koliac/Rexipe/README.md

 - As a registered user, I can bookmark recipes that I like
 - As a registered user, I can contribute my own recipes

+## Research Topic

+- ( points) User authentication using passport.js
+- ( points) Style the site using Boostrap CSS framework
+- ( points) APIs
+..* Food API by Spoonacular: allow me to pull thousands of recipes from all diffrent websites.
+..* Zomato API: allow me search restaurant based on a dish name

+## Initial Project File

+click [here](rexipe.js) to view the initial project File